andreterceiro/dio-mobile-meu-tudo--working-with-drawer-navigation-on-react-native/README.md

 Teacher said that we can use this code available in the documentation, but he prefers to do a little different, desestructuring a object as example:

 ![documentation code](images/documentation-code-01.png)

+# Summary of steps passed by the teacher

+1. Install drawer;